![]() |

 Two hundred years after Mandeville wrote this, it happened.
 Ferdinand Magellan in his early years traveled eastward to Asia, around the Cape of Good Hope.
 He was with the Portuguese fleet that sacked Malacca, a regional trade hub for merchants from China, Persia, Arabia, and India.

-While there, Magellan “captured” a slave he christened Enrique, and in 1512-13, sailing with Magellan and the Portuguese, Enrique began what would become the first circling of the earth.
+While in Malacca, Magellan acquired a “captured” slave who was christened Enrique, and in 1512-13, the two sailed to westward to Portugal, beginning what would become the first circling of the globe.

 Enrique had gone in the opposite direction of Mandeville’s traveler, but he had traveled in one direction so far that he circled the earth and came to "an isle where he heard speak his own language."
 Enrique of Malacca had completed at minimum a linguistic circumnavigation.